friendica/red/README.translate.md

-Red translations
+Translating the Red Matrix
 ======================

 Translation Process
 -------------------

-The strings used in the UI of Red is translated at (Transifex)[1] and then included in the git repository at github.
+The strings used in the UI of Red is translated at [Transifex][1] and then included in the git repository at github.
 If you want to help with translation for any language, be it correcting terms or translating Red to a currently not supported language, please register an account at transifex.com